 Persons with a Finnish personal identity code can buy medicines prescribed electronically in Finland in other European countries.
 The medicine must always be bought at a pharmacy by the person named on the prescription.
 In order to be able to release the person’s prescription data to pharmacies in other European countries, the person must give consent to this in advance via the My Kanta online service.
 The consent covers all data held on the person in question at the Finnish Prescription Centre and it is valid until further notice.
 The consent can be withdrawn via the My Kanta service.
 If you have prohibited the release of data included in a certain prescription, you will not be able to buy medicines in another European country with that prescription.
 Reimbursement from Kela for medicine expenses must be claimed by the persons in question themselves.

-Buying medicines that have been prescribed electronically in Finland will first be possible in Estonia.
+Buying medicines that have been prescribed electronically in Finland will first be possible in Estonia and Croatia.
 Later on, this will also be possible in other European countries.
 Check the list of countries where you can at present buy medicines prescribed with an electronic prescription issued in Finland.